fpittelo/alpinebot/README.md

 Did you know that the Matterhorn was first climbed in 1865? 🏔️ While AlpineBot may not help you scale mountains, it will definitely help you scale the peaks of Swiss public data! ⛰️

 Contact Us 📧
-If you run into any trouble, feel free to open an issue or contact the project maintainer at your-email@example.com.
+If you run into any trouble, feel free to open an issue.

 Now go ahead and chat with AlpineBot!
 The Alps are waiting… 🏔️💬